ArmanAmreliya/SecureLC---Superviser/README.md

 ## Security

 - Never commit production secrets to git.
 Use `.env` and add it to `.gitignore`.

+Sensitive config cleanup:
+- The project previously contained a root `firebaseConfig.js` with real API keys.
+That file was removed from the repository and replaced with `firebaseConfig.example.js` (a template).
+Do NOT commit your real `firebaseConfig.js`.
+- For production deployments use environment variables (Vercel Project Settings → Environment Variables) with the `VITE_...` keys described in the README.
 - For deployed environments, inject secrets using your hosting platform's environment variable feature.

 ---